airbnb/streamalert/docs/source/getting-started.rst

 .. code-block:: bash

   # Hook the streamalert-test-data SNS topic up to the StreamAlert Classifier function
-  ./manage.py build
+  $ python manage.py build

   # Deploy a new version of all of the Lambda functions with the updated rule and config files
-  ./manage.py deploy --function all
+  $ python manage.py deploy --function all

 .. note:: Use ``build`` and ``deploy`` to apply any changes to StreamAlert's configuration or Lambda functions, respectively.
 Some changes (like this example) require both.